githubtraining/continuous-delivery-aws/responses/01_label-trigger.md

 Automation works at its best when a set of triggers work harmoniously to set up and deploy to target environments.
 Engineers at many companies, like at GitHub, typically use a ChatOps command as a trigger.
 The trigger itself isn't incredibly important.

-In our use case, we'll use labels in multiple ways:
+In our use case, we'll use labels as triggers for multiple tasks:
-- When someone applies a "spin up environment" label to a pull request, that'll tell GitHub Actions that we'd like to spin up our environment on Azure.
+- When someone applies a "spin up environment" label to a pull request, that'll tell GitHub Actions that we'd like to set up our resources on an Azure environment.
 - When someone applies a "stage" label to a pull request, that'll be our indicator that we'd like to deploy our application to a staging environment.
 - When someone applies a "destroy environment" label to a pull request, we'll tear down any resources that are running on our Azure account.
 {% else %}